fstnetwork/module-api/06-Airdrop/01-Locate.md

           - `decimals`: Decimals of the item(token/voucher) of the rule.
       - `item`
         - `decimals`: Decimals of the item(token/voucher) which to drop.
       - `amount`: Amount of item(token/voucher) to drop if match the rule.
-The format is Decimaled Number.
+The format is Decimaled Number.
     - `giveTotalAccount`: Total amount of account match the rule.
     - `giveAmountAll`: Total amount of the item(token/voucher) to drop.
     - `calculateDetail`
       - `ownerAddress`: Address of the owner who owns the item(token/voucher) of the rule.
       - `value`: Amount of the item of the rule the owner has.
-The format is Decimaled Number.
+The format is Decimaled Number.
       - `computeResult`: Times of the result the address match.
       - `giveAmountResult`: Total amount of the item(token/voucher) to drop to the address.